fjossinet/RNArtistCore/README.md

 ### How to define a Secondary Structure

-You have two kind of elements to define a seconday structure:
+You have three different ways to define a seconday structure:
 * from scratch using the element **ss**
 * from a file using elemnts like **vienna**, **bpseq**, **ct**,...
 * from a public database using elements like **rfam**, **rnacentral**, **pdb**,...